 By Gillian Scott, RMT

 Interestingly, the Wikipedia page for shut-ins explains a few different roots of the term.
-The Japanese term for shut-in is Hikikomori: A reclusive adolescent or adults who withdraw from social life.
+The Japanese term for shut-in is Hikikomori: A reclusive adolescent or adult who withdraws from social life.
 Shut-in: A river that’s naturally confined within a deep, narrow channel.
-A shut-in: A person confined indoors especially as a result of physical or mental health disability.
+A shut-in: A person confined indoors, especially as a result of a physical or mental health disability.

-In my practice, I use a technique called Reflexology, which uses massage techniques to help relieve tension, improve blood/circulation and induce relaxation and rest.
+In my practice, I use a technique called Reflexology, which uses massage techniques to help relieve tension, improve blood/circulation, and induce relaxation and rest.
 The benefits derived from reflexology massage can have a therapeutic effect to help people cope with anxiety and stressful times.
 The movements are slow, deliberate, and gentle allowing the patient to relax and calm the mind.
 Several studies indicate that reflexology massage may reduce pain and psychological symptoms such as stress and anxiety.
 To perform your own version of a self-massage focused on the foot, it’s best to do so immediately after your foot bath.
-Use a foot lotion with gentle intuitive touch focused on one specific area of the foot at a time.
-Common area of benefit in the foot are around the heel, along the length of the arch of the foot, and in the ball of the foot near the base of the toes.
-Gentle, circular and/or back and forth motions can help keep the self-massage focused to that particular area for at least 2-3 minutes.
+Use a foot lotion with a gentle intuitive touch focused on one specific area of the foot at a time.
+Common areas of benefit in the foot are around the heel, along the length of the arch of the foot, and in the ball of the foot near the base of the toes.
+Gentle, circular, and/or back-and-forth motions can help keep the self-massage focused on that particular area for at least 2-3 minutes.

-Each and every one of us face different sets of challenges surrounding the social distancing measures we are all abiding by, particularly around stress and anxiety.
+Each and every one of us faces different sets of challenges surrounding the social distancing measures we are all abiding by, particularly around stress and anxiety.
 Try the above techniques to help you optimize your emotional and mental health during these times of shut-ins.
-We all need to do our part to help control the spread of COVID-19 and in the words of Stephen McNeil, ”stay the blazes home!”
+We all need to do our part to help control the spread of COVID-19 and in the words of Stephen McNeil, ” Stay the blazes home!”